Daliborkozar/Retiranje/README.md

 This project is still waiting for the client to provide text and images so i can finish it, but for me it was a great chance to make a responsive website with CSS Grid.

+The client is in fact the direct competition for a trailer rental website that i made and where i run marketing campaigns.